Phosphorothioate-based ligase-independent cloning: Importance and significance

 This method has a lot of advantages since it is an enzyme-free method that only requires a short stretch of four amino acids in order to define and get a single crossover point.
 It is easier and cheaper since only four amino acids are used along with the reagents PLICing, making it twelve times cheaper compared to standard restriction cloning.

 History

 Standard cloning techniques often require long incubation and long processes.
 Ligation independent cloning (LIC) which was developed in the 1990's was used to help resolve some of these issues.
 The majority of these LIC techniques still had their own restrictions.
-In 2010, a group of scientists: Milan Blanusa,Alexander Schenk, hengameh Sadeghi, Jan Marienhagen, and Ulrich Schwaneburg who were associated with Jacobs University Bremen in Germany worked to develop a process that was both an enzyme-free and sequence-independent known as Phosphorothioate-based ligase-independent gene cloning, or PLICing for short.
+In 2010, a group of scientists: Milan Blanusa, Alexander Schenk, Hengameh Sadeghi, Jan Marienhagen, and Ulrich Schwaneberg who were associated with Jacobs University Bremen in Germany worked to develop a process that was both an enzyme-free and sequence-independent known as Phosphorothioate-based ligase-independent gene cloning, or PLICing for short.